UKHomeOffice/engineering-guidance-and-standards/docs/principles/work-in-the-open.md

 ## Applications and Implications

 - Make your documentation, artefacts and code easily discoverable for other teams
-- Follow central government and Home Office guidance on open and closed source code
+- Follow [central government guidance on open and closed source code](https://www.gov.uk/service-manual/technology/making-source-code-open-and-reusable), bearing in mind Home Office requirements
-- Build more secure applications by reducing reliance on 'security by obscurity'
+- Build more secure applications by reducing reliance on ['security by obscurity'](https://en.wikipedia.org/wiki/Security_through_obscurity)
 - Encourage reviews of work by wider communities, and welcome feedback and contributions

 ---